Cubified/fpinit/README.md

 ### Adding New Scripts

 Because `script` is configuration-free by design, any executable file can be placed into `/usr/local/share/fpinit.d/` or `/usr/local/share/fphalt.d/`.
-As `fpinit` lacks process supervision, there is currently no built-in way to create services or recurrent tasks, however POSIX `setsid` and bash's `disown` can achieve similar behavior (see [4-tty.sh](https://github.com/Cubified/script/blob/master/init.d/4-tty.sh))
+As `fpinit` lacks process supervision, there is currently no built-in way to create services or recurrent tasks, however POSIX `setsid` and bash's `disown` can achieve similar behavior (see [4-tty.sh](https://github.com/Cubified/fpinit/blob/master/fpinit.d/4-tty.sh))

 ### To-Do

-- Fix system occasionally hanging on `1-mdev.sh` and `3-sysctl.sh`
+- Fix system occasionally hanging on final script in each runlevel on single core systems (e.g. qemu by default -- threading issue, may not be easily resolved without adding more cores to VM)
-- Move `init.d/` and `halt.d/` out of `script` repository and into `fpinit`
+- Fix `fphalt.d/0-processes.sh` hanging the system on shutdown